MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 ## Failures

 With the default setting of `IsTransactional:`*`false`*, data can still be ingested to the source table even if the policy doesn't run.

-Setting `IsTransactional:`*`true`* guarantees consistency between data in the source and target table.
-However, if the policy conditions fail, data isn't ingested to the source table.
-Alternatively, depending on conditions, sometimes data is ingested to the source table, but not to the target table.
-However, if your policy is defined incorrectly, or there's a schema mismatch, data isn't ingested to the source or target table.
+Data could also be ingested to the source table, but not to the target table.
+If the policy conditions fail, data isn't ingested to the source table.

+The `IsTransactional:`*`true`* setting guarantees consistency between data in the source and target table.

+If your policy is defined incorrectly, or there's a schema mismatch, data isn't ingested to the source or target table.
 For example, a mismatch between the query output schema and the target table could be caused by dropping a column from the target table.

 You can view failures using the [`.show ingestion failures` command](../management/ingestion-failures.md).